 Sailor Mercury and Sailor Jupiter from Sailor Moon were both very timid and people (wrongfully) avoided them (Mercury because people thought she was arrogant, and Jupiter for being tall and strong) until they got deep true friends in their True Companions.

-The R movie puts all the inner senshi in this position.
+Sailor Moon R: The Movie puts all the inner senshi in this position.
 Rei didn't have friends because she was regarded as creepy, Minako had become an outsider because she didn't have time to spend with her classmates.

 Starrk and Lilynette from Bleach.
 That was their only reason for joining the Espada in the first place.
 Even more, it was the reason they split into two separate beings.